ubco-W2022T2-data301/group26/project_vision.md

 ## Contracted Grade

-For this project, we agree to contract for a an A+
+For this project, we agree to contract for an A+.